scala-js/scala-js-website/doc/tutorial/getting-started/laminar.md

   dataVar.update(data => data.filter(_.id != id))
 {% endhighlight %}

-## Chart data in Laminar - Rendering as a table
+## Rendering as a table

-Before rendering our data in a real chart, let us focus on rendering the *table* view of that data.
+For this article in the series, we focus on Laminar itself, and therefore on rendering the *table* view of out data.

 {% highlight scala %}
 def appElement(): Element =